asgardeo/asgardeo-tomcat-saml-agent/README.md

 </form>
 ```

-This would trigger an authentication request, and redirect the user to the IdP authentication page.
+The button click would trigger an authentication request, and redirect the user to the IdP authentication page.
-Upon successful authentication, the user would be redirected to the `home.jsp` page.
+Upon successful authentication, the user would be redirected to the `<APP_HOME>/home.jsp` page.

 ### Retrieve user attributes